clavedec/Hemitriccus_genome_assembly/README.md

 ```
 ### TOGA

 Our last approach was to perform annotation based on ortholog genes of different species using TOGA (https://github.com/hillerlab/TOGA).
-This method uses pairwise genome alignment chains between an annotated reference genome (here chicken, _Gallus gallus,_ GRCg6a_;_ Zebra Finch, _Taenopygia guttata_, bTaeGut1.4, and _Chiroxiphia lanceolata_, bChiLan1) and the query species (here _H. margaritaceiventer_).
+This method uses pairwise genome alignment chains between an annotated reference genome (here chicken, _Gallus gallus,_ GRCg6a; _Zebra Finch_, _Taenopygia guttata_, bTaeGut1.4, and _Chiroxiphia lanceolata_, bChiLan1) and the query species (here _H. margaritaceiventer_).

 First, we performed an aligment using Cactus.
 Below, the example using _C. lanceolata_.
 ```